 Matt started his career in travel more than 17 years ago as a commercial pilot.
 Not wanting to miss the action on the ground, he soon changed gears and began organising group travel to destinations throughout North America.

 In 2013, Matt joined Audley as a founding member of their Boston office, originally specialising in travel throughout Southeast Asia.
-Through annual trips over the past years, Matt has significant travel throughout both Southeast Asia and North America.
+Through annual trips over the past years, Matt has significant travel throughout both Southeast Asia and North America, in particular Alaska.
 Some of his most memorable trips include island-hopping in Thailand, sunrise ballooning in Myanmar, trying the street cuisine in Vietnam, craft beer tasting in Montréal, and sleeping under the stars in the remote jungles of Borneo.

 Matt currently resides just south of Boston with his wife and two daughters where he enjoys short weekend trips throughout the New England and also working on his historical house, owned by the last direct descendant of the legendary Paul Revere.

 Speak to Matthew